Drum Corps Associates

+On May 31, 2023, Drum Corps International and DCA announced a partnership to create an all-age class for the 2024 and 2025 competitive seasons.
+In August 2023, DCA announced that the all-age drum corps platform will fully exist and operate within DCI from 2024 onward.
+As such, 2023 was the final year of the Drum Corps Associates World Championships.

 History

 In August 1963, Almo Sebastianelli, sponsor of the annual Parade of Champions drum corps competition, approached Henry Mayer, then-director of the New York Skyliners, to discuss problems affecting show sponsors and competing corps.
 Following their discussions, Sebastianelli and Mayer organized a meeting later that month, which was attended by representatives from the Archer-Epler Musketeers, Reading Buccaneers, Yankee Rebels, and the New York Skyliners.
 Five areas of concern were identified during the meeting: